irisnet/irishub/docs/modules/service/README.md

 > //@Attribute description: sayHello

 ### Currently supported attributes
-* `description` The name of this method in the iService
+* `description` The name of this method in the service
 * `output_privacy` Whether the output of the method is encrypted，{`NoPrivacy`,`PubKeyEncryption`}
 * `output_cached` Whether the output of the method is cached，{`OffChainCached`，`NoCached`}